 Ralph Smith

 Ralph Smith was a long time member of Fanshawe Yacht Club.
-He was Commodore of FYC for part of 2006 and was editor of the Dockside Scuttlebutt club newsletter for many years.
+He was Commodore of FYC for part of 2006, Member of the Year in 2000, and was editor of the Dockside Scuttlebutt club newsletter for many years.
 Fanshawe Yacht Club was his favourite place and he very much enjoyed spending his time there catching the breeze when he could on his sailboat Cygnus, or gabbing with the other sailors on the dock when the winds were too calm for sailing.
 He was a dedicated volunteer both at FYC and other organizations in London.
 He had a great sense of humour and loved to tell jokes and funny stories about his travels.
 He will be greatly missed.
 Fair Winds Ralph.

 His obituary is below: